Withington: Governance

 Historically, Withington was a much larger area than today.
-Since the district was absorbed into the City of Manchester in 1904, the three city wards of Didsbury, Fallowfield, and Withington took on their own identities and are now seen as distinct areas.
-The Conservative Party could once regard this area as a heartland for them, with its largely middle class population and relatively suburban image.
+Since the district was absorbed into the City of Manchester in 1904, the three cities wards of Didsbury, Fallowfield, and Withington took on their own identities and are now seen as distinct areas.
+The Conservative Party could once regard this area as a heartland for them, with its largely middle-class population and relatively suburban image.
 The 'flight of the middle classes' to rural Cheshire, however, led to many of Withington's larger homes being sold off for student flats.
 This resulted in a changing socio-economic structure that would ultimately favour Labour and more recently, for a time, the Liberal-Democrats.

-In the 2011, 2012 and 2014 local government elections however the Liberal-Democrats lost every Council seat in Withington Constituency and in the City of Manchester as a whole that they contested, leaving Labour with 95 out of 96 Council seats.
+In the 2011, 2012 and 2014 local government elections, however, the Liberal-Democrats lost every Council seat in Withington Constituency and in the City of Manchester as a whole that they contested, leaving Labour with 95 out of 96 Council seats.

 Withington and Old Moat wards are currently represented on Manchester City Council by three councillors each: Becky Chambers (Labour Party), Chris Wills (Labour and Co-operative Party), and Rebecca Moore (Labour) in Withington; Gavin White (Labour), Suzannah Reeves (Labour) and Garry Bridges (Labour) in Old Moat.
 Council elections took place on the 2 May 2019 with each ward returning one councillor, Becky Chambers and Garry Bridges respectively in Withington and Old Moat wards.